nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 And there we have it!
 We have just gone through the basic bookkeeping features of *MyInsuRec*.
 Beyond that, we also have more advanced features such as getting a quick glance of all your upcoming meetings, filtering clients by products.
 To find out and learn more about these features, head to the [Features section](#5-features) where all the commands and their details can be found.

-To get started with an clean state of *MyInsuRec*, type in the command `clear`.
-This removes all the sample data from *MyInsuRec*, so don't get panicked!
+To get started with a clean state of *MyInsuRec*, type in the command `clear`.
+This removes all the sample data from *MyInsuRec*, so don't panic if you see all your data are wiped off!

 Welcome to your new and organized life, and happy (financial) advising!